-CCEPTANCE OF WORKS (PRELIMINARY) INSPECT ION - CIVIL W ORKS
+ACCEPTANCE OF WORKS (PRELIMINARY) INSPECTION - CIVIL WORKS

-JBDIVISION FILE NODATE OF INSPECTION:

-ERSONS PRESENT AT INSPECTION:

-ENGONG PRESENT AT INSPECTION.

-OCATION/STAGE/SECTION

-OUDDIVIDION FILE NUMBER

-SUBDIVISION FILE NUMBER

-DATE OF INSPECTION

-PERSONS PRESENT AT INSPECTION

-LOCATION/STAGE/SECTION

-ECCATION/STAGE/SECTION

-,

-CHECKLIST ITEMS CHE CKS CO MPLETED COMMENTS
+CHECKLIST ITEMS CHECKS COMPLETED COMMENTS

-YES NO NOT
+YES YES NO NOT

-REQUIRED
+1123 REQUIRED

-All construction works have been completed as per the

-approved plans or can be issued once the outstanding works are bonded.
+All construction works have been completed as per the approved plans or can be issued once the outstanding works are bonded.

-Site is generally tidy. (i.e. no rubbish, wheel ruts have
+Site is generally tidy. (i.e., no rubbish, wheel ruts have been removed etc)

-peen removed etc)

-Cracking/surface of road pavement and concreting is
+Cracking/surface of road pavement and concreting is satisfactory.

-satisfactory.

-П

 Pit openings located over pit.

 Pit lids (inserts) are off, pits are clean.

-Pit walls are vertical. П
+Pit walls are vertical.

-ш Ш

-All house drains and property inlets are installed and

-nouse drain riser is in place.
+All house drains and property inlets are installed, and house drain riser is in place.

 Easy access through pit opening.

-Carlo and abancal in atomical indication leasting of

 Kerb and channel is stamped indicating location of conduits and house drains.

-ine marking, signs and street plates are in place. Ш ight and sign poles are vertical.
+Line marking, signs and street plates are in place.

+Light and sign poles are vertical.

 Temporary turning facilities, including Carriageway easement as required, with hazard chevrons in place.

+Pit lid levels are flush with FSL.

+Pit lid levels and FSL provide detention as specified in bioretention areas.

+Number of plants as specified in bioretention areas.

+Pit lid (frames) are sitting on all sides.

+Pit lids are off, and pits are clean.

+Lot levels and grading is satisfactory.

+Topsoil is in place.

+Nature strips are free of debris.

+No subsidence has been identified.